evicky2002/evicky2002/README.md

 Android Developer
 -----------------

-I've been coding for the past two years, with beginner to intermediate level knowledge on android application development.
+I've been coding for the past two years, with beginner to intermediate level knowledge on Android application development.

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [My Portfolio](https://evicky2002.github.io/)